ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 > A CNI plugin is a binary executable that is responsible for configuring the network interfaces and routes of a container or pod.
 It communicates with the container runtime (such as Docker or CRI-O) to set up networking for the container or pod.

-As we can see kubelet can't configure network for pod by himself, same as with containers, to configure network kubelet use some 'protocol' to communicate with 'someone' who can configure networ.
+As we can see kubelet can't configure network for pod by himself (or with the help of containerd).
+Same as with containers, to configure network kubelet use some 'protocol' to communicate with 'someone' who can configure networ.

-Now, we will configure the cni plugin 1for our instalation.
+Now, we will configure the cni plugin for our kubelet.

 First of all we need to download that plugin